 The town of Corniglia itself is a wonder.
 It’s a hilltop maze of awesome.
 We were so glad to find calzones and ice cold beer and then a shady corridor to sit in.
 We did have to use our spotty Italian to find our way because we got a little too turned around in Corniglia, but eventually we did it and continued on our hike.

 Tip: just like we warn you to not get too carried away and lose track of time, still be sure to do a little wandering.
 The small stairways leading away from the main paths are so cool and unbelievably magical to wander through.

 Vernazza and its perfection

 After a nice rest, it was onto Vernazza.
 Vernazza: the most beautiful town you’ll see when hiking the Cinque Terre.
 The narrow streets are what picturesque Italian dreams are made of.
 We loved trekking out to the point and climbing Castello Doria.
 We relaxed on the bulkhead of the marina and listened to the buzz of the tiny town.
 The church was a gem to visit, with priceless art and stories covering its walls.

-Note: for more cool regional history, Portovenere has the grande castle of the Doria family and can be easily added to your Italian Riviera itinerary.
+Note: for more cool regional history, Portovenere has the grand castle of the Doria family and can be easily added to your Italian Riviera itinerary.
 It’s not far from La Spezia which you’ll have to go through at some point.

 But, like all good things, our time in Vernazza had to end and we had to make it to the last of the five towns of the Cinque Terre, Monterosso.
 We were tired, just like how we’d started our day, but in the best way and so thankful for having experienced the amazing villages along the cliffs of the Mediterranean, but we still weren’t done.